ncbirdconservation/NCBA/README.md

 Python 3 and numerous packages including sqlite3 with the spatialite extension.
 An environment can be created from the .yml file included in this repository.

 ## Code
 All code is included in this repository.
+Runtimes of discrete tasks made grouping code into separate scripts preferable.
+A demonstration and explanation of the scripts' general features are included in the demonstration.ipynb.